ardimr/SRIN-take-home-assignment/docs/documentation.md

 ### AWS
 ---

+**Requirements**
+- Create a new VPC
+- Create an EKS Cluster
+- Deploy application in EKS
+- List all the resources
+- Access the deployed application

 ![Untitled](AWS%20Deployment%201233135429644f8392737f7497d02fdd/Untitled%2024.png)

 The diagram above illustrates the architecture for deploying the gRPC server pods using `Amazon EKS` within a Virtual Private Cloud (VPC) in the `ap-southeast-3` region.
 Here’s the detailed components breakdown: